Inland Rail: Route

+The route alignment extends from Beveridge in Victoria, through New South Wales to Kagaru in Queensland.

 Victoria

 In Victoria, the Inland Rail route will follow the existing North East railway line and Albion–Jacana railway line alignment.
-Between Tottenham and Seymour the line is mostly single track with several crossing loops between 870 m and 6800 m in length.
+Between Beveridge and Seymour the line is mostly single track with several crossing loops between 870 m and 6800 m in length.
 The line north of Seymour is double track, with a connection to the Oaklands railway line at Benalla.